themaplelab/swan/README.md

 SWAN is a static program analysis framework that enables deep dataflow analysis for Swift applications (incl. iOS/macOS).
 We are developing it for various analysis applications, such as finding API misuses and detecting security vulnerabilities using taint analysis.

 :new: We have redesigned SWAN entirely.
 It now parses plain-text Swift Intermediate Language (SIL) that our wrappers for `xcodebuild` and `swiftc` can dump for Xcode projects and single Swift files.
 Previously, we hooked into the Swift compiler, which created many build problems and added complexity.
 We have developed a new IR, called *SWIRL*, that is simple, well documented, and easy to understand.
 Any analysis engine should be able to analyze SWIRL without having to handle complex semantics.
-We are currently working on integrating SWIRL into [Synchronized Pushdown Systems (SPDS)](https://github.com/CodeShield-Security/SPDS).

 We aim to provide developers and researchers with an easy-to-use and well-documented platform for analyzing Swift applications.
-SWAN will enable many analysis possibilities, such as defining sources and sinks for taint analysis, API dataflow and security modelling, and API misuse schemes.
+SWAN will enable many analysis possibilities, such as taint analysis, API dataflow and security modeling, and API misuse detection.

 :construction: **It is still very much WIP.
 However, we are working on a pre-release to get the community involved.
 We will release an extensive video playlist along with it explaining how SWAN works, and that should enable you to experiment with SWAN.**